benui-dev/UE-BUIProjectTemplate/README.md

 # BUI Project Template

+This is an Unreal Engine 4 project template that I have created for starting small projects as quickly as possible.

+It has the following features:

 * As many plugins disabled as possible.
+* Automated test blanks setup.
 * Sensible config defaults.
 * ImGUI plugin installed.
+* Custom cheat manager.

 ## Setup